GDevelopApp/GDevelop-examples/examples/conviction-of-gun-dude-desktop/README.md

 The game showcases how to use/create a shooting mechanic, upgrades, enemies with varying AI and attack patterns, leaderboards, health bars and other UI elements, multiple scenes, and external events.

 The mobile version also demonstrates how to create dual joysticks using the multitouch joystick extension.

+Check out [the YouTube video](https://youtu.be/Qn85BbnSO5A) explaining how this example was made.